 At Fort Ticonderoga, we will learn about the fort’s two centuries of military history, visit the archeological remains not accessible to the general public, and see some of the most important pieces in the Fort’s massive collection of artifacts.

 After exploring the completely restored Fort Ti and nearby battlefield, we cruise on Lake Champlain to view the impressive terrain from the water.
 Then an elegant group dinner at Fort Ticonderoga boathouse..

 DAY 8 Ticonderoga to Quebec

 In 1776 and 1777, the King’s Troops envisioned using Lake Champlain as a highway to push south from Quebec and drive a wedge between New England the rest of the colonies.
 As we move northward, we learn how Gen. Benedict Arnold built and commanded a Navy that played a crucial role in impeding that advance at the Battle of Valcour Island.

 Stops include the ruins of a British fort at Crown Point, a replica of Benedict Arnold’s flagship Philadelphia at the Lake Champlain Maritime Museum, and the site of the naval battle in a narrow channel of Lake Champlain.

 We drive across the border and stop at one of the oldest forts in Canada, Fort St. Jean, home of the Royal Military College of Saint-Jean.
-Americans besieged this fort in their push to take Quebec in 1775.
-In 1777, it was the launching point of the British expedition that ended in defeat at Saratoga.
 We visit the museum there, then on to Quebec City and for our stay at the historic and elegant Chateau Frontenac.
 Group Dinner in Quebec.